AREAS OF INTEREST

 Trans Tessituras: Queer Repertoires and Black Diaspora in Lusophone Popular Music (forthcoming)

 2019 “Black Mothers and Black Boats: Queer, Indigenous and Afro-Brazilian Intersections in Ney Matogrosso’s ‘Mãe Preta (Barco

 Negro).’”
 Journal of Lusophone Studies 4.1(2019): pp. 208-229.

 2018 “Unbearable Fadistas: António Variações and Fado as Queer Praxis.”
 Journal of Lusophone Studies 3.1(2018): pp. 124-147.

-2019 “Transgender Voices: Of Vanishing Woods, Bodies and Breath,” Out & About Blog, Institute for Research on Women, Gender, and Sexuality, May 8. http://irwgs.columbia.edu/out-and-about-transgender-voices-of-vanishing-woods-bodies-and-breath/
+2017 “Transgender Voices: Of Vanishing Woods, Bodies and Breath,” Out & About Blog, Institute for Research on Women, Gender, and

 SELECT CONFERENCES AND TALKS